-I focus on individuals convicted of either a felony or misdemeanor offense for the first time between 1997 and 2010.
-The dates are chosen to provide observations of outcomes for at least five years before and after conviction.
-I focus on offenders aged 25 or older at the time of their first offense (59% of all first-time misdemeanor or felony offenders) to ensure individuals have some opportunity to develop formal labor market connections before their conviction, although I show in the Online Appendix that the results are highly similar of lower age cutoffs (e.g., 18) are used.
+I focus on offenders aged 25 or older at the time of their first offense (59% of all first-time misdemeanor or felony offenders) to ensure that individuals have some opportunity to develop formal labor market connections before their conviction, although I show in the appendix that the results are highly similar if lower age cutoffs (e.g., 18) are used.
 I also ensure that misdemeanor offenders are sentenced to DOC supervision and thus included in my sample of earnings records because of the first offense and not subsequent crime.

 In the primary analyses, I exclude quarters between when the offense was committed and when the individual was convicted.
-This eliminates the earnings declines associated with arrest and pre-trial detention that typically precede conviction.
-For first-time felony and misdemeanor offenders, offense and conviction occurs in the same quarter in 13% of events,
+This eliminates the earnings declines associated with arrest and pretrial detention that typically precede conviction.
+For first-time felony and misdemeanor offenders, offense and conviction occurs in the same quarter in 13% of events, within 1 quarter in 40%, and within 2 quarters in 69%, making the total number of quarters dropped relatively small.
+Estimates without this adjustment are presented in the appendix and show similar patterns but more pronounced pretrends, as would be expected.